Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

 **IMPORTANT:** If `cray-sls-postgres`, `cray-smd-postgres`, or `gitea-vcs-postgres` resources need to be adjusted, the same procedure as above can be used with the following changes:

+> **NOTE:** When copying bash commands from the above section, please use a YAML file name that matches the corresponding
+> cached manifest ConfigMap to avoid accidentally using a wrong YAML file.

 * `cray-sls-postgres`

   * Get the current cached manifest ConfigMap from: `loftsman-core-services`